Fermium/website/README.md

 Don't copy our graphics, theme or content, they're copyrighted.
 Although we probably will not notice, the internet is a big place.
 Unless you're a competitor of us, then we will.

-You can use the technical stuff under the the [MIT](https://opensource.org/licenses/MIT) license.
+You can use the technical stuff under the [MIT](https://opensource.org/licenses/MIT) license.